HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 `df['pitch'] = pd.Categorial(df["pitch"], categories = pitch_order)`
 `df = df.sort_values(by = "pitch").dropna().copy()`

-  * Now, running `df` will print a dataframe where every row is a pitch, sorted in ascending order, and each column represents a voice part.
+  * Now, running `df` will print a DataFrame where every row is a pitch, sorted in ascending order, and each column represents a voice part.
 Each element of the table itself is the number of times the voice in its column sounded the pitch in its row.

 ### Graphing pitches